baleegh/cache-replacement-policy/README.md

 `./cache-replacement-policy/setup.sh`
 > Incase of a permission denied error, run `chmod 777 cache-replacement-policy/setup.sh` first then try again.
-## Testing replacement policies with PARSEC benchmarks
+## B. Testing replacement policies with PARSEC benchmarks
 ### 1. Navigate to the benchmark folder.
+Assuming you are in the 'root' folder, to the benchmark folder of your choice.

+`cd cache-replacement-policy/m2s-bench-parsec-3.0/<benchmark>`

 We will proceed with **vips** as an example.

 `cd cache-replacement-policy/m2s-bench-parsec-3.0/vips`
-### 2. Test the multi2sim binary on the benchmark.
+### 2. Test the multi2sim binary on a single benchmark.
 You can play around with configurations specified in files `mem-config`, `x86-config` and `benchmark.ini` files or use the default settings. `--max-time` is an optional parameter but useful if testing for small number of instructions.

 `../../../multi2sim/bin/m2s --x86-sim detailed --mem-config mem-config --x86-config x86-config --max-time 60 --ctx-config benchmark.ini`